openxthinking/bullet-docs/docs/custom.md

 #### OpenThinking SEO Engine®
 - We provide a SEO Engine for your store out of the box.
 Just set-up and enable. `Disabled by default`

-#### Favicon
+	##### + Favicon
 	- Favicons are what you see in browser tabs, bookmark bars.
-Favicons should be SQARE and at least 512x512 px.
+Favicons should be SQARE and 32x32 px.

 #### Social media
 - Social media is for your sochial media profiles.
 These usually show inside the footer or other parts of the theme.

+#### Breadcrumb
+- Show breadcrumbs bar underneath the header.

+#### Product card
+- Customize the look of Product cards.
+You can pick between different types of layouts for the product card.

-#### Side cart
+#### Top cart
 - Depending on your theme you can have a `Side cart` or `Top cart`.
 This is where you can personalize the look and feel of your Shopping side/top cart.

 #### Newsletter popup